How Long Does It Take to Play 18 Holes of Golf?

 Generally speaking, the closer the tees are to the greens, the easier the course will be to play.
 This is because it's easier to get from point A to point B when the distance between points A and B is shorter.

-Similarly, the further away from the tees are from the green, the harder the course will be to complete.
-It's harder to reach the green from a farther distance.
+Similarly, the farther away the tees are from the green, the harder the course will be to complete.
+It’s harder to reach the green from a farther distance.

-If you're looking for a short course, you may want to look for a golf course with the shortest distance between holes.
+If you’re looking for a short course, you may want to look for one with the shortest distance between holes.

 For example, a 10-minute drive from the first tee to the last tee would make the course very easy to complete.
 On the contrary, a 30-minute drive from the start to the finish line will make the course quite difficult to complete.